Updated On - July 12, 2023 by Nasir Khan |Reading Time: 5 minutes

 The manual approach may tempt many customers because it is free to use, but they should weigh the benefits against the difficulties of public folder conversion without cost to Office 365.
 A highly skilled individual is needed to complete the procedure because starting again from scratch is an option in the event of any error.
 Therefore, if a rapid and trouble-free migration is desired, the automated approach is strongly suggested.

-Techniques to Move Exchange Server Public Folders to Office 365
+3 Ways to Move Exchange Server Public Folders to Office 365

-1st: As a first option, you can employ the Microsoft Public Folder Migration Script.
+1st method: As a first option, you can employ the Microsoft Public Folder Migration Script.

 To move your Public Folders to Office 365, you can utilize the Microsoft-provided Public Folders Migration Scripts.
 The procedure entails the following steps: